AyrA/LegacyServices/Docs/Pwdgen.129.md

 ## Implementation

-Implementation is as per RFC in the sence that the protocol specification is honored.
+Implementation is as per RFC in the sense that the protocol specification is honored.
 The RFC suggests generating passwords that are easy to pronounce, the current implementation uses a purely RNG based approach however.
 By default the service generates six passwords with eight characters each.
 This is configurable.